Vortex motion for the lake equations: Abstract

 \section{Abstract}

 The lake equations

-model the vertically averaged horizontal velocity in an inviscid incompressible flow of a fluid in a basin whose variable depth $b : D \to [0, + \infty)$ is small in comparison with the size of its two-dimensional projection $D \subset \mathbb{R}^2$.
-When the depth $b$ is positive everywhere in $D$ and constant on the boundary, we prove that the vorticity of solutions of the lake equations whose initial vorticity concentrates at an interior point is asympotically a multiple of a Dirac mass whose motion is governed by the depth function $b$.
+model the vertically averaged horizontal velocity in an inviscid incompressible flow of a fluid in a basin whose variable depth $b : D \to [0, + \infty)$ is small in comparison to the size of its two-dimensional projection $D \subset \mathbb{R}^2$.
+When the depth $b$ is positive everywhere in $D$ and constant on the boundary, we prove that the vorticity and energy of solutions of the lake equations whose initial vorticity concentrates at an interior point behaves asympotically a multiple of a Dirac mass whose motion is governed by the depth function $b$.